MGupta313/AirPollutionPrediction/readme.md

 TODO:

-[ ] Add the yearly split into the pre-processed data
+[] Add the yearly split into the pre-processed data.
-[ ] Add Year picker at the bottom of the map.
+[] Add Year picker at the bottom of the map.
 Only display selected year's data.

-[ ] Zooming in should show all the cities (as icons)
+[] Zooming in should show all the cities (as icons).
-[ ] Hovering over these cities should pull up their respective AQI values. (data is data/pollution-stats-city.json).
+[] Hovering over these cities should pull up their respective AQI values. (data is data/pollution-stats-city.json).

-[ ] Show trendline during hover.
+[] Show trendline during hover.
 Need to create mock data for this first.